Monday November 1, 2021

 - You will want to check the turkey about half way through cooking.
 Use your oven light to see if the skin is golden, and then place a large piece of tinfoil over the breast meat of the turkey to help keep it from overcooking.

 Let it rest, and prepare to serve your guests!

 Well, no Turkey is complete without stuffing!
 It definitely completes the meal.
-For an easy but delicious take on the stuffing, read on below!
+For an easy but delicious take on the stuffing recommended by your trusted exterior cleaning company, read on below!

 - Preheat the oven to 350°F.

 - Melt butter in a large skillet over medium heat.
 Add onion, celery and poultry seasoning (and rosemary if using).
 Cook over medium-low until tender (do not brown), about 10-12 minutes.